aditya-karampudi/Job_Recommendation/README.md

 **Position Names**

+The following wordcloud shows the different words used in position attribute

 ![](media/image2.png){width="5.136805555555555in"
-height="2.8041666666666667in"}The following wordcloud shows the different words used in position attribute
+height="2.8041666666666667in"}

 **Job Cities:** Most Jobs are present in Chicago, Houston, SFO, Indianapolis and so on.